m5c/AsyncRestLib/README.md

 ## Quickstart

  1. Add the ARL as a project dependency to your Spring Boot project.
- 2. Prepare a vanilla Spring-REST controller enpoint.
+ 2. Prepare a vanilla Spring-REST controller endpoint.
  3. Change the enpoint method's return type to: ```DeferredResult<ResponseEntity<String>>```
  4. Make your state-object implement the ARL-provided [BroadcastContent](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/BroadcastContent.html) interface.
 -> Implement the ```isEmpty()``` method and **add a default constructor**.